 - Pop concerts, funfairs and local events such as rowing regattas and charity events

-- Confirmed large events at Glasgow Green - this information is provided for the benefit of local residents, businesses and park users.
+- - this information is provided for the benefit of local residents, businesses and park users.

 - An historical interpretation trail linking monuments and sculptures with the historical development of the Green is being developed and will eventually be supported by display boards and link with the People's Palace, Glasgow's museum of social history.